-Inquiries about lost and found property can be made by calling 918-625-8592.
+Inquiries about lost and found property can be made by calling 918-625-8592 (Tulsa Main) or 918-453-3572 (Tahlequah Campus).

 DISCIPLINARY PROCEEDINGS

 Anyone can report any instances of sexual harassment and sexual violence, as well as other crimes or violations of the Student Code of Conduct, to Student Conduct in A-112 or at 918-561-1950 a complaint should be filed as soon as possible, preferably within 180 calendar days of the incident.